Let them eat cake: Attribution to Marie Antoinette

 The phrase is alleged to have been said by Marie Antoinette, queen consort of France, during one of the bread shortages during the reign of her husband, Louis XVI.
-However, it would not be attributed to her until half a century after her death.
+However, it was not attributed to her until half a century after her death.
 Anti-monarchists during the French Revolution never cited this anecdote, but it nevertheless acquired great symbolic importance in subsequent historical accounts when pro-revolutionary commentators employed the phrase to denounce the upper classes of the Ancien Régime as oblivious and rapacious.
 As one biographer of the Queen notes, it was a particularly powerful phrase because "the staple food of the French peasantry and the working class was bread, absorbing 50 percent of their income, as opposed to 5 percent on fuel; the whole topic of bread was therefore the result of obsessional national interest."

-Rousseau's first six books were written in 1765, when Marie Antoinette was nine years of age, and published when she was 26, eight years after she became queen.
+Rousseau's first six books were written in 1765, when Antoinette was nine years of age, and published when she was 26, eight years after she became queen.

-The increasing unpopularity of Marie Antoinette in the final years before the outbreak of the French Revolution also likely influenced many to attribute the phrase to her.
+The increasing unpopularity of Antoinette in the final years before the outbreak of the French Revolution also likely influenced many to attribute the phrase to her.
 During her marriage to Louis XVI, her critics often cited her perceived frivolousness and very real extravagance as factors that significantly worsened France's dire financial straits.
 Her Austrian birth and her sex also diminished her credibility further in a country where xenophobia and chauvinism were beginning to exert major influence in national politics.
-While the causes of France's economic woes extended far beyond the royal family's spending, anti-monarchist polemics demonized Marie Antoinette as Madame Déficit, who had single-handedly ruined France's finances.
-These libellistes printed stories and articles vilifying her family and their courtiers with exaggerations, fictitious anecdotes, and outright lies.
-In the tempestuous political climate, it would have been a natural slander to put the famous words into the mouth of the widely scorned queen.
+While the causes of France's economic woes extended far beyond the royal family's spending, anti-monarchist polemics demonized Antoinette as Madame Déficit, who had single-handedly ruined France's finances.

-The phrase was attributed to Marie Antoinette by Alphonse Karr in Les Guêpes of March 1843.
+The phrase was attributed to Antoinette by Alphonse Karr in Les Guêpes of March 1843.